iwasahighwayman/my-white-whale/README.md

 Time to try something different ...

-Buck ("step-down") switching voltage converters tend to be a little more efficient than their boost cousins.
+Buck (step-down) switching voltage converters tend to be a little more efficient than their boost cousins.

 ![Buck step-down switching voltage converter](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0113-voltage-buck-down-converter-20220226.JPG)